sdevikar/ticktock-plexil-ticktock/README.md

 - Implement InterfaceAdapter interface.
 This is a standard interface that comes with PLEXIL distribution and PLEXIL will call the APIs that developer will override in TickTockAdapter class.

 ## Writing your own application:
 As the PLEXIL documentation mentions, we need to write our own application, if we prefer an executable which has all interfaces pre-loaded and or executive needs to run in a particular threading environment.
-Our SSC is its own PLEXIL application.
-Meaning, we have our own main loop.
 To demonstrate how this works, I have written main.cpp.
 This main.cpp has boilerplate code that is present in the standard UniversalExec.cpp that comes with PLEXIL distribution.
 The only thing that is changed in here, is the name of the adapter.
 The code to handle command line arguments etc. is in fact and not changed from UniversalExec.cpp or SystemStateController.cpp.